pmndrs/react-three-fiber/readme.md

 # Gl data & hooking into the render loop

 Sometimes you're running effects, postprocessing, etc that needs to get updated.
 You can fetch the renderer, the camera, scene, and a render-loop subscribe to do this.
+You can only use these hooks *inside* the Canvas render tree (they're context based)!

 ```jsx
 import { Canvas, useRender, useThree } from 'react-three-fiber'